 Spider plants (Chlorophytum Comosum) are practically impossible to kill!
 This foolproof guide shares everything you need to know for vibrant growth, how to avoid brown tips, and ways to keep your spiderettes thriving.
 Follow these tips for spider plant care.

 Spider plants are popular houseplants that are so easy to grow, you don’t need a green thumb to care for them.
 In fact, spider plant care is simple to do.
-The plant can handle a range of light conditions, clean the air we breathe and is pretty resilient too making them no-fail to grow.
+The plant can handle a range of light conditions, clean the air we breathe, and is pretty resilient too, making it a no-fail to grow.

 Want to learn more?
 Wait until you see how easy spider plants are to grow and care for.